DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

     Educational Outcomes: Evidence from the NLSY97 and CPS\*’, *Economic Inquiry* 48.3 (2010).

-[^104]: Howard and Rennie, ‘Free for All: A Case Study Examining
+[^104]: Howard and Rennie, ‘Free for All’.
-    Implementation Factors of One-to-One Device Programs’.

 [^105]: S. Harris and J. Kinslow-Harris, *Culture and Learning:
     Tradition and Education in North-East Arnhem Land,* Canberra:
-    Australian Institute of Aboriginal and Torres Strait Islander Studies, 1980.

-    P. Hughes and A.J.
+    Australian Institute of Aboriginal and Torres Strait Islander Studies, 1980; P. Hughes and A.J.
 More, *Aboriginal Ways of Learning,* Adelaide:
-    Paul Hughes, 2004.

-    P. Hughes and A.J.
-More, ‘Aboriginal Ways of Learning and Learning Styles’, Brisbane: Australian Association for Research in Education, 1997.
+    Paul Hughes, 2004; P. Hughes and A.J.
+More, ‘Aboriginal Ways of Learning and Learning Styles’, Brisbane: Australian Association for Research in Education, 1997; J.A.

-    J.A.
 Robinson and R.M.
 Nichol, ‘Building Bridges Between Aboriginal and Western Mathematics: Creating an Effective Mathematics Learning Environment’, *Education in Rural Australia* 8.2 (1998).